mongodb/specifications/source/crud/bulk-write.md

 ##### Top-level errors

 A top-level error is defined as any error that occurs during a bulk write that is not the result of an individual write operation failing or a write concern error.
 Possible top-level errors include, but are not limited to, network errors that occur when communicating with the server, command errors returned from the server, and client-side errors (e.g. an oversized insert document was provided).
-When a top-level error occurs, drivers MUST embed that error within a `BulkWriteException` as the `error` field and MUST include any results and/or non-top-level errors that have been observed so far in the `writeConcernErrors`, `writeErrors`, and `partialResults` fields.
+If individual operation results or write concern errors have already been observed prior to a top-level error occurring, drivers MUST embed the top-level error within a `BulkWriteException` as the `error` field to retain this information.
+Otherwise, drivers MAY throw an exception containing only the top-level error.

-If a retryable top-level error is encountered and the `bulkWrite` is retryable, drivers MUST perform a retry according to the retryable writes specification.
-Note that any bulk write that contains a `multi: true` operation (i.e. `UpdateMany` or `DeleteMany`) is not retryable.
-If the retry fails or if the bulk write or error was not retryable, drivers MUST halt execution for both ordered and unordered bulk writes and immediately throw a `BulkWriteException`.
+A top-level MUST halt execution of a bulk write for both ordered and unordered bulk writes.
+When a top-level error is encountered, drivers MUST NOT attempt to retrieve responses from the cursor or execute any further `bulkWrite` batches.

 ##### Write concern errors